team-fire-nomz/fire-nomz-backend-ac/README.md

 	"title": "cheesesteak",
 	"version_number": "2",
-	"ingredients": "1 Italian Roll, and any meat (or tofu if you want)!?!?", "recipe": "Fry up the meat n pop it in the bread..
+	"ingredients": "1 Italian Roll, and any meat (or tofu if you want)!?!?", "recipe_steps": "Fry up the meat n pop it in the bread..
 YUM!", "chef": "Eric",
 	"created_at": "6/22/2022 15:50"
 }